AI / Machine Learning April 20, 2025 Aditya Rawas

 What is Data in AI?

 In machine learning, data refers to the information we collect to teach a machine to make predictions or decisions.
-Data is represented as tables — like spreadsheets — where each row is an example and each column is a feature or label.
+Data is typically represented as tables — where each row is an example (also called a sample or observation) and each column is a feature or label.

 Example 1: Predicting House Prices